haonnoah123/IOS-Portfolio-Rubin22/README.md

 # iOS-Portfolio-Rubin22

+Hi!
+My name is Noah Rubin and this is my protfolio of projects I have worked on throughout high school.
+I have taken both AP CSA where I learned Java and I have also taken iOS app development where I learned how to use Swift, SwiftUI, and SpriteKit.
+I have worked on many projects using my skills from AP CSA such as Hawaiian Words, and coding a Discord Bot to replicate the game show Survivor.
+Currently I am working on the development of SkySkirmish, which is a Bullet-Hell style game, which is developed using SpriteKit.

 ## [Advent of Code](https://github.com/haonnoah123/adventOfCode2021)
 * During the month of December I tried to complete as many days of Advent of Code as possible.
 At the beginning the challenges were simply but very quickly started to get harder and challenge my skills.
 I learned a lot about how to approach coding problems, and expanded my problem solving skills.